Top 4 Women's Clothing Brands to Sell On eBay

 - Tracy Reese

-Not to be confused with St. John's Bay, a JC Penney brand.
+St. John is not to be confused with St. John's Bay, a JCPenney brand.
+It is a popular luxury brand that carries significant resale value.
 From the St. John website:

 "St. John is an American luxury house that was founded in 1962 by Robert and Marie Gray.
 The brand’s simple beginnings started when a knitting machine inspired Marie to design dresses for herself.
 A fascinating coming together of craft and couture based on the premise of a simple, yet elegant knit dress.
 Over the years, the brand has evolved, but the basis for the collection remains the same today as it did from the very start — effortless, alluring and refined clothing that appeals to women all over the world.
 Unique American Design with a core in signature innovative knits and an undisputed reputation for luxury and quality.
 St. John continues to expand globally and build on the legacy created in 1962."

-Which is why some St. John items say Marie Gray on the label.
+Some St. John items say Marie Gray on the label to pay homage to one of its founders, Marie Gray.
 This brand can retail for over $1,500 for a single garment.
 St. John pieces can sell for hundreds of dollars on eBay.
 Items to look for include:

 Although not nearly the retail price of St. John, Eileen Fisher is another upscale lifestyle brand found at high-end department stores like Bloomingdales, Nordstrom, and Neiman Marcus.
 Eileen Fisher is a real person who started the brand with $350 and a vision.
 From the Eileen Fisher website: